Financial Information Verification Policy

 Students selected for verification will be notified of the requirement to submit specific documentation of items included on the FAFSA.
 First-time GCU students will receive a tentative award letter that may be revised upon completion of the verification process.
-It is the policy of GCU to withhold the disbursement of Federal Student Financial Aid until the verification process is considered completed.
+It is the policy of GCU to withhold the disbursement of Federal and/or State Student Financial Aid until the verification process is considered completed.
 This policy ensures that the information provided on the Student Aid Report to our office and your aid eligibility determination is correct before any funds are disbursed to you.

 Returning students will not receive their financial aid award notification until verification has been completed.

 The verification process will be considered complete once the following have been accomplished: